ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 A chart uses axes to plot data such as categories and values by converting them to screen coordinates.
 Since any point on the screen is an `(x, y)` pair of coordinates, a chart needs two orthogonal axes to plot the data &mdash; a horizontal axis to determine the `x` position of a point and a vertical axis to determine the `y` position.
 Axes also show ticks, labels and grid lines to help the user navigate a chart.

-The charting library supports three axis types:
+The charting library supports four axis types:

 - [Category](#category-axis)
 - [Number](#number-axis)